Snoring, sleep apnea, and temporomandibular joint (TMJ) issues can affect your quality of sleep and compromise your overall health.

 Common symptoms of OSA are snoring, heavy mouth breathing, sore throat, dry mouth, teeth grinding, TMJ pain, excessive daytime sleepiness, fatigue, insomnia, depression, weight gain, GERD, high blood pressure, hyperactivity, irritability, lack of attention and memory loss.

 Common risk Factors- Excess weight, narrowed airways, large tongue size, small jaw arch form with teeth crowding, chronic nasal congestion, smoking, post-menopausal, diabetes, gender, and a family history of sleep apnea.

 Individual patients present with their own unique cause for conditions of disruption in their airways.
 Often, these conditions require a multidisciplinary team, including the dentist and physicians, to achieve optimal success in treatment.
 Impact of airway dysfunction on the stomatognathic system is often noticed before other systems of the body.

 As part of our commitment to overall health and wellness, Dr Adams and her team have been trained to screen for signs of airway disordered breathing that present in the mouth.
-At Peak Family Dentistry, we aim to improve airways while doing dentistry.
+At Peak Family Dentistry in Albuquerque, we aim to improve airways while doing dentistry.
 If patients breathe better, they sleep better, and live better!

 - Download PDF for referring patients